Download this detailed guide to Luminate Online and access the valuable information on the go.

 Blackbaud provides several Luminate-specific resources to help your team navigate data migration, including:

 - Online data migration manuals.
-The Blackbaud online knowledgebase is full of helpful information, including in-depth guides to conversion and migration.
-You can find sets of instructions most relevant to your products, but keep in mind that depending on the solution(s) you're migrating data from, your process may vary slightly from Blackbaud's guide.
+The Blackbaud online knowledgebase is full of helpful information.
+Just keep in mind that depending on the solution(s) you're migrating data from, your process may vary slightly from Blackbaud's guide.

 - Blackbaud forums.
-For specific questions, you can seek help from other Blackbaud users.
-Blackbaud provides easy-to-use forums where organizations can pose questions and provide insight for other organizations encountering similar issues.
-However, be wary that these users aren't necessarily experts, so their advice may not always be ideal.
+Blackbaud offers forums where organizations can pose questions and provide insight for other organizations encountering similar issues.
+However, be wary that these users aren't necessarily experts, so their advice may not always be reliable.

 - Product support.
-Your staff can also seek help directly from the Blackbaud team using their support features.
 Blackbaud offers product help via online chat during regular business hours, or you can send them a question via email.

 If your organization has a robust IT team in-house, Blackbaud's resources can serve as supplemental help to get you through any tough spots.
 However, if you don't have a full IT department at your disposal, you'll likely need to consult a nonprofit technology firm that's specialized in data migration of all types.